 Accreditation Handbook—Chapter XIV: Standards Development and Implementation

 As a recognized accrediting agency by the U.S. Secretary of Education and the Council for Higher Education Accreditation, the CAA is required to conduct a comprehensive review of its standards on a periodic basis, and does so every 5 to 8 years.
-The CAA has approved interim modifications to the standards, which were implemented in 2008 and last revised in 2014; however, the current process is more in-depth.
+The CAA also may conduct interim or focused reviews of standards before the formal comprehensive review is due.

 The purposes of accreditation standards are to: